 Do a Trial Run

-Before selling all your earthly possessions and moving to another country, you’d better make sure this lifestyle is actually a good fit.
+Before selling all your earthly possessions and moving to another country, you’d better make sure the digital nomad lifestyle is actually a good fit.

 Start with a two-month test run to ensure you don’t make major life changes only to reverse them after a few months, potentially saving yourself a great deal of money, time, and heartache.